mori-b/aioconnectors/README.md

 You can run multiple clients, just set a different client\_name for each client.

 1.No encryption
-You can run this example code directly, the encryption is disabled.
+You can run the following example code directly, the encryption is disabled.

 2.Encryption without authentication
 In order to use encryption, you should set use\_ssl to True in both server and client ConnectorManager instantiations.